-I’ve been going on and on about the evils associated with conventional schooling, but haven’t offered any concrete alternatives yet.
-How about I do that.
+We’ve been looking at the evils associated with conventional schooling, but so far haven’t looked at any concrete alternatives yet.
+So, how about we do that now…

 Personally I’ve seen homeschooled kids that go through the same icky stuff that kids in conventional schools go through.
 If you homeschool with tests, set curriculum and forced learning, it’s really not any different than how the average school functions.
 That said, I’ve seen families who say they homeschool, but actually unschool.
-The title doesn’t matter, it’s what you do that matters, but to make it easy, here’s a little bit on unschooling.
+The title doesn’t matter, it’s what you do that matters.

 As I said in a previous post, unschooling is a big old topic; way too involved for a post (or really too involved for even fifty posts) so if you’re interested you can visit Radical Unschooling.
 In the smallest nutshell I can offer, Mary Griffith, author of The Unschooling Handbook sums up unschooling as a, “Matter of attitude and approach that allows for everyone, adults and children alike to be in charge of their own education.”